Skip to content

 Top Programs

 The fields National University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 National University, located in San Diego, California, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 42%.
+The graduation rate is roughly 42%.

-Ten years out, alumni of National University earn a median of $67,548, roughly in line with national averages for graduates.
+Ten years out, alumni of National University earn a median of $67,548, roughly in line with the national average for college graduates.

-National University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.70%, in line with strong performers nationally.
-Access is a real strength here: roughly 30.4% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+National University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.70%, in line with strong performers nationally.
+Access is a real strength here.
+Roughly 30.4% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 2.3% go on to reach the top of the income ladder.
-The median family income of students sits near $39,100, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $39,100, a snapshot of the campus's socioeconomic mix.

 Similar Schools